 8. Take a day trip to Nusa Lembongan and Nusa Ceningan

-Make sure you catch the last ferry back to Bali at 4:30 pm.
-There’s enough time to experience all the highlights of both islands.
+- Make sure you catch the last ferry back to Bali at 4:30 pm.

-And you can extend your day trip and get on a ferry and explore Nusa Penida as a one day tour
+And if you have time, you can extend your day trip and get on a ferry and explore Nusa Penida as another day trip.

 RELATED POST – Learn more about Bali travel deals with Scoopon

 There are many excellent places to stay in Bali and many of them are in Seminyak.
 And most of all, they don’t cost a lot!
 A decent budget can get you a fantastic hotel room at a beach resort with all the bells and whistles.

 I stayed at many places in Seminyak and here are some of my favourite places: